project-manatee/manatee-scraper-java/README.md

-qhac-common
+Teams-Scraper
 ===========

-Adding TEAMS gradebook support to QuickHac common.
+A project to scrape the TEAMS gradebook system.